|To entertain us in Diani Beach, Kenya, two of the several goats in the backyard jumped up on the stone wall.|

 |Spring is in the air, here in Kenya, seasons being opposite from the US and Europe.
-With the close proximity to the equator, the weather is tropical year round.|
+With the close proximity to the equator, the weather is tropical year-round.|

 That’s it for today folks.
 Not much is transpiring with the hotel guests that moved onto our floor yesterday.
-We no longer walk down those corridors and haven’t seen more than a few while walking in the newly confined space.
+We no longer walk down those corridors and haven’t seen more than a few while walking in the new confined space.
 Hum… More confinement.
 Oh well, so it goes.

 Photo from one year ago today, September 7, 2019: